Divya271/Remote-Desktop-Connector-java/README.md

  > Enter Server IP address in prompt box and submit

- > Enter Server password in prompt box
+ > Enter Server password in prompt box and submit

  > Connection will be established